-Meet music director Xian Zhang, composer Daniel Bernard Romain, filmmaker Yuri Alves and members of the orchestra and hear about their challenges and successes.
+Meet music director Xian Zhang, composer Daniel Bernard Romain, filmmaker Yuri Alves and members of the Symphony and hear about their challenges and successes.

 Eric Schultz produced the feature for State of the Arts.
 Dan Gordon narrates and the videographer was Joe Conlon.